 Can I Recover Deleted Files from Hard Disk?

 How you get your files deleted from a hard drive varies.
-Generally, if you deleted files from your computer hard drive using the "Delete" key, the files deleted will go to the Recycle Bin and you can recover your deleted data from the Recycle Bin.
+Generally, if you deleted files from your computer hard drive using the "Delete" key, the files deleted will go to the Recycle Bin and you can recover deleted data from Recycle Bin.
 However, in most cases, you need the help of EaseUS Data Recovery Wizard software to recover deleted files from the hard drive.
 For example:

 - You deleted files from your computer hard drive and emptied the Recycle Bin

 - You permanently deleted data from your hard drive using "Shift + Delete"

 - You deleted files from an external hard drive (the files removed from an external hard drive will bypass the Recycle Bin)

 - Stop using your hard drive from which you want to recover the deleted files.
 Once the deleted data is overwritten by new content, there will be no way to get it back.

 How to Recover Deleted Files from Hard Drive